m7a/lp-gmusicradio/README-draft.md

 The script can serve as an additional inspiration for users intending to perform their own gmusicbrowser automation.

+File `print_albums.erl` contains a subset of the gmusicradio code to print out a listing of all different album titles found in the gmbrc.
+This is a hack that I used to check whether my CD collection was (loosely) in sync with the gmusicbrowser database -- gmusicbrowser itself does not seem to offer any export.

 Future Directions
 =================